 The Yves Landry Foundation has established the AIME (Achieving Innovation and Manufacturing Excellence) Global initiative, offering manufacturers in south, central and eastern Ontario up to $100,000 to offset the costs of training expenses related to supporting innovation and achieving a competitive advantage.

-- Training that supports and develops highly skilled personnel in any area that leads to innovation.
-This can include the development of new engineering skills; training in the use of new software, hardware or other tools necessary to support innovation; and adopting and adapting new technologies, new manufacturing methods or any other business area that will make a southern Ontario manufacturing company more competitive in the global marketplace.
+Training that supports and develops highly skilled personnel in any area that leads to innovation.
+This can include the development of new engineering skills; training in the use of new software, hardware or other tools necessary to support innovation; and adopting and adapting new technologies, new manufacturing methods or any other business area that will make an Ontario manufacturing company more competitive in the global marketplace.
 Being able to clearly link your project to global competitiveness is essential.

-- Have between 10-1000 employees in southern Ontario
+- Have between 10-1000 employees in Southern Ontario.

-- Manufacturing facility or facilities in Southern Ontario
+- Manufacturing facility or facilities in Southern Ontario.

-- Manufacture a specific product for sale in Ontario or elsewhere
+- Manufacture a specific product for sale in Ontario or elsewhere.